 9.2 The budget for the coming fiscal year will be constructed by management and presented to the Board of Directors for review.

-9.3 The fiscal year of the Cooperative shall be from July 1 to June 30.
+9.3 The fiscal year of the cooperative shall be from July 1 to June 30.

-9.4 Distribution of net proceeds from the Cooperative shall be made in accordance with all applicable State and Federal laws to owners and be decided upon by the Board of Directors.
+9.4 Distribution of net proceeds from the cooperative shall be made in accordance with all applicable State and Federal laws to owners and be decided upon by the Board of Directors.
 The Board of Directors shall have the power to have an audit made at any time it may see fit by a competent and disinterested auditor or accountant.
 Net proceeds shall be distributed and paid to owners in accordance with the ratio, which their patronage bears to total patronage.
 All or any part of net proceeds would be applied to prior year losses.

 9.6 The adjusted net profit for each fiscal year shall be allocated to each owner in the proportion in which his or her patronage bears to the total of all owner patronage during the year.
-Patronage shall be understood to mean goods and services purchased from the Co-op and shall be measured in terms of dollar amount.
+Patronage shall be understood to mean goods and services purchased from the cooperative and shall be measured in terms of dollar amount.
 Any allocations of such a nominal amount as not to justify the expenses of distribution may, as determined by the Board of Directors, be excluded from distribution provided that they are not then or later distributed to other owners.

-9.7 In the event the Co-op should incur a net loss in any fiscal year, such loss may be charged against retained savings or other unallocated owners’ equity.
+9.7 In the event the cooperative should incur a net loss in any fiscal year, such loss may be charged against retained savings or other unallocated owners’ equity.
 If the net loss exceeds such amounts, or in any event if the Board so determines, the amount of such loss may either be carried forward to offset adjusted net profit of subsequent fiscal years.
 Any such allocated net loss shall be charged first against retained patronage refunds of prior fiscal years and then against patronage refund allocations of subsequent years.
 Allocated net losses shall not otherwise be assessed to or collected from owners.